themustafaomar/jsvectormap/README.md

 npm i jsvectormap
 ```

-### Download
+### OR
-You can download the latest version from the Github: [Download](https://github.com/themustafaomar/jsvectormap/archive/master.zip)

-or clone the repository:
+You can download the latest version from the Github: [Download](https://github.com/themustafaomar/jsvectormap/archive/master.zip) or clone the repository:
 ```
 git clone https://github.com/themustafaomar/jsvectormap.git
 ```